 The voice of your customer helps you compete

 The Web has long made it easier for smaller companies to do bigger business than they could have in the days when brick-and-mortar overhead was unavoidable.

-GSRs fueled by a consistently high volume of reviews gives niche businesses even more of a competitive advantage with a low-cost marketing tactic that delivers big ROI, no matter the size of your business or market share.
+GSRs fueled by a consistently high volume of reviews gives niche businesses even more of a competitive advantage, no matter the size of your business or market share.

 Read about how Rev.com use reviews to boost their GSR and CTR

 What to do after you land your stellar business reviews

 Beyond the on Google rating benefits, sustained customer review strategies increase website conversion rate and encourage customer brand loyalty.

 Trustpilot statistics show that 77 percent of customers check online reviews before making an online purchase.
 We've seen brands boost their revenue by up to 40 percent through our customer review programs.

 And beyond enhanced online reputations, a large volume of customer reviews provide a larger volume of data that can be analyzed to find ways to improve overall business operations, such as product development, sales and so on.